JPS and Mississippi Food Network partner to provide free grab and go meals

 JACKSON, Miss.
-(WJTV) — Many families in Jackson rely on the public-school system to provide them both breakfast and lunch, and when school is out for any reason at all, those families are left with limited options.
+(WJTV) – Many families in Jackson rely on the public school system to provide both breakfast and lunch.
+When school is out for any reason at all, those families are left with limited options.

-JPS and Mississippi Food Network have committed to providing meals through next week for JPS students.
+The Jackson Public School District and Mississippi Food Network have committed to providing meals through next week for students.

 “Kids at home ain’t doing nothin,'” Thompson explained.
 “This really is neat for them — giving them something to do — work, and feeding them.”